BillJr99/Ursinus-CS475-Spring2021/_pages/Projects/proj-final.md

 You may use git or another version control system to coordinate between your team.  **Each student shall contribute by checking in meaningful contributions to the project on the version control system.
 If a version control system is not used, code sections should be commented with the initials or recognized pseudonym of the student.**

 You may design, document, implement a protocol of your choosing, including the message units and the protocol workflow.
 Your implementation will have at least two peers (for example, a client and a server) that interact with one another.
 Your project should support multiple simultaneous connections via threaded socket programming.
+Some possible projects might include:

+* A secure chat program that allows users to chat with the entire group, or to a specific destination
+* A game played by multiple people, such as a card or board game

 Finally, prepare as a team a project presentation that you will present live to the class for final presentations.  **Each student must have a speaking role** at the presentation.